Hogsty Reef

 Hogsty Reef is an uninhabited coral atoll located in the southern Bahamas.
-It is located between Great Inagua (to the South) and Acklins Island (to the North).
+It is located approximately halfway between Great Inagua (to the South) and Acklins Island (to the North).

 Geography and navigation

-It is a 5×3 mile coral atoll rising up from 6,000 ft deep surrounding waters.
+It is a 8×5 km (5×3 mile) coral atoll rising up from 1,800 m (6,000 ft) deep surrounding waters.
 Hogsty is uninhabited and hardly anyone ever visits.
 There are just two tiny islands – hardly larger than sandbars – not enough to offer any real lee anchorage.
 The islands are small enough to walk/circumnavigate in 5–10 minutes.
 They do offer good shelling.
 Most charts and guides call out an anchorage in the lee of NW Cay.
 It is also possible to anchor at the head of the lagoon.
-The lagoon is mostly 20–30 ft deep with scattered coral heads.
+The lagoon is mostly 6–9 m (20–30 ft) deep with scattered coral heads.
 Good light is needed to navigate it.
-Once at the head of the lagoon, there is a large field of 10 ft sand to anchor in.
+Once at the head of the lagoon, there is a large field of 3 m (10 ft) sand to anchor in.
 The charts indicate areas of the reef dry at low water, which suggests good protection from surge at low tide, but as of 2009, little of the reef actually dries.